MariPeshko/MiniRT/README.md

 **Calculate the Center of the Viewport**

-VPc = C + o
+`VPc = C + o`

 This finds the point directly in front of the camera, at a distance of 1 unit in the direction of the orientation vector.
 This point is the center of the viewport plane.

-**Determine the Viewport Planee**
+**Determine the Viewport Plane**

 The viewport plane is perpendicular to the orientation vector (o) and passes through the Viewport Center (VPc).

 **Calculate Viewport Dimensions (Width and Height in 3D Space)**

 Key Components:
-* M_PI is a constant that represents the mathematical value of π (pi).
+* `M_PI` is a constant that represents the mathematical value of π (pi).
-* Radians are a unit of angular measurement.
+* `Radians` are a unit of angular measurement.
 Many programming languages and graphics libraries use radians for their trigonometric functions.
+* `isnan` - floating-point classification macro.
+It checks whether a floating-point number (width in case of calculationg width) is NaN (Not a Number).
+In C, NaN (Not a Number) is a special floating-point value that represents an invalid or undefined mathematical result.
+* `Radian_FOV` - The camera’s horizontal field of view in degrees (converted to radians).

+The viewport size depends on the horizontal field of view (FOV) and the chosen distance:

+`Viewport_Width = 2 * (Viewport_Distance * tan(Radian_FOV / 2))`

+To maintain the correct aspect ratio, the viewport height is calculated as:

+`Viewport_Height = Viewport_Width / Aspect_Ratio`

+**Basis Vectors (right and up) for Viewport Orientation**

+When we say "basis vectors", we are referring to a special set of vectors that define the orientation and coordinate system for the viewport in 3D space.

+To correctly place the viewport, we need two perpendicular vectors that define the viewport’s plane.

+Why Do We Need Basis Vectors for the Viewport?

+Your camera doesn’t necessarily align with the world’s x, y, and z axes.
+Instead, we need a local coordinate system for the viewport, defined by three new basis vectors:

+* Forward vector (camera direction) → "z-axis"

+This is the normalized direction the camera is looking at.

+* Right vector (horizontal axis) → "x-axis"

+This is perpendicular to the forward vector and usually computed using the cross product.

+* Up vector (vertical axis) → "y-axis"

+This is perpendicular to both the forward and right vectors.

 [ ... ]

+These three vectors together form a new basis for the viewport's orientation.

+Key Components:
+* `world up vector` is a fixed reference vector that defines the upward direction in the global (world) coordinate system.
+In most cases we use `Z axis` as a world up vector.

 **Find the Upper-Left Corner of the Viewport**